top of page

 This threshold can be described as a Volume Ceiling.

-The Volume Ceiling represents the maximum amount of training work that can be sustained while still progressing.
+The Volume Ceiling is the maximum amount of training work that can be sustained without degrading performance, recovery, or progression.

 It is not fixed.